Electrical Engineering (EE)

 Topic 4: Coding and Error Correction.
 Algebraic Coding Theory; groups and fields, linear codes, Hamming distance, cyclic codes, minimum distance bounds, BACH codes and algebraic decoding, Reed-Solomon codes, Reed-Mueller codes and maximum likelihood decoding, suboptimal decoding, and applications of coding.

 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5593.
 Topics in Advanced Sensor Devices.
 (3-0) 3 Credit Hours.